 Being a psychotherapist feels like a natural outcome of my life so far.
 I have not always been in this profession, having also worked in business and high tech.
 Even in those professions, I had a certain psychological perspective that added greater context to my work.
 For example, as a Certified Public Accountant, I was fascinated by all the ways people reacted to financial information.
 While financial data can be a rather abstract representation of a situation, a person’s response to that data always seemed to point to what was really going on.
 As I became increasingly interested in why people behave the way they do, I found myself on a parallel path of self-discovery.

 From a professional standpoint, I describe myself as an integrative psychotherapist, making use of body, mind and spiritual practices to assist in healing.
 Central to my work is helping you become aware of disowned or unresolved aspects of yourself so that you can integrate these parts of you into a more cohesive personality.
 Through the process of integration, you learn to be less defensive and reactionary, and more flexible and spontaneous.
 You can learn to live with more intention and clarity rather than with disappointment, resentment or compulsiveness.
-I have done this kind of work, and I believe you can, too.
+I have done this kind of work and so can you.

-Fundamentally, I am a trained as a Contemplative Psychotherapist, which means that many of my therapeutic interventions are informed by Buddhist philosophy and psychology.
-As a result of this orientation, I also accept the task of honing my own mindful awareness so that I can be as fully present in session as possible.
+As many of my therapeutic interventions are informed by Buddhist philosophy and psychology I accept the task of honing my own mindful awareness so that I can be as fully present in session as possible.
 Frequently, I model this orientation in session on your behalf.
-As appropriate, I make use of other approaches that converge with this framework, including Psychodynamic approaches, Ego State Therapy, Acceptance and Commitment Therapy (ACT), Mindfulness Based Cognitive Therapy (MBCT), Dialectical Behavior Therapy (DBT) and Eye Movement Desensitization and Reprocessing (EMDR).
+As appropriate, I make use of other approaches that converge with this framework, including Psychodynamic approaches, Ego State Therapy, Interpersonal Neurobiology, Mindfulness Based Cognitive Therapy (MBCT) and Eye Movement Desensitization and Reprocessing (EMDR).

 About me, personally